JProuvost/Node-Project/README.md

 npm run build
 ```
 ## Run
-There is several ways to run this project:
+There are several ways to run this project:

 If there is need for development to be done, run:
 ```bash